 • Get enough sleep, drink plenty of water, and eat well-balanced meals

 Despite the known benefits of flu shots, misconceptions about them scare some people away from getting one.
-Read the facts on common flu myths and feel confident getting your flu shot.
+Read about common flu myths so you can be feel confident getting your flu shot.